DCA-in-MI/dca-in-mi.github.io/call_for_paper.md

 - Data verification and quality assessment
   - annotation consensus
   - anonymization & privacy
-- Effects of Data Domain Representation on Clinical Outputs
+- Effects of data domain representation on clinical outputs
   - case studies of AI for rare diseases
   - downstream impact of data bias in augmentation
   - downstream impact of synthetic data
-- From Data to Results: Learning from Success
+- From data to results: learning from the success
   - showcasing data-centric solutions with clinical impact

 [back](./)